-Now the job is to sift through the suggestions and begin the process of drawing up a shortlist.
+The next job was to sift through the suggestions and begin the process of drawing up a shortlist.
 The first discussion meeting of the LSSWG took place in Madrid, 26-28 March 2014.
-Here the teams that have proposed landing sites came and presented their selections.
+Here the teams that had proposed landing sites came and presented their selections.
 On the final day, a discussion took place about the various sites.

 Factors such as a proposed site's applicability to the mission's objectives, and its compliance with the technical requirements were talked about.

-Other meetings of the LSSWG will take place to discuss progress.
+In October 2015, the third Landing Site Selection Workshop was held to discuss progress.
 Finally, about a year before the launch, ESA and Roscosmos will make the final decision of where to send the mission.